-I am a second year Ph.D. student at Stanford University, advised by Prof. Matei Zaharia.
+I am a third year Ph.D. student at Stanford University, advised by Prof. Matei Zaharia.
 My research interests include performance in cloud computing, distributed systems, and computer networks.

 I am affiliated with Stanford DAWN and the Infolab where I work on Weld, a novel interface for data analytics libraries which enables optimizations and fast code generation across libraries and frameworks such as NumPy and Spark.
 Weld is open source here.